longissor/ACSI2STM-Quick-Start-Guide/Format A microSD.md

 This way sometime works better than using Windows GUI

 1. Insert your SD card into your computer SD card reader.
-1. On Windows bar, search CMD to find the `Command Prompt` and execute it.
+1. On Windows bar, search CMD to find the `Command Prompt` and run it as administrator (right click then select run as administrator).
 1. Type `diskpart` then enter
 1. List all hard drives: type `list disk` then enter.
 1. Look for your SD card number.